Linear Dynamic Analysis using Shear Deformable Frame Element

 , for example and the force vector in the global coordinates is

-Then the system equation can be obtained for each node, i.e.
+Then the system equation can be obtained by assembling the element stiffness and nodal force vector, i.e.

 For a frame with lateral displacement, the second-order moment occurs, i.e.